Temporary Exhibition

 Packed things, only the most necessary or all belongings – everyday items, furniture, books, family souvenirs, works of art and non-obvious trinkets – left with the Haddas, Freunds, Herzs, Tischlers, Zadiks, Falks, Sklarzs, Peritzs and many other families from pre-war Breslau during the Nazi persecution.
 Like their owners, they were never to return.

-We invite you to the opening of the exhibition “Putting Things Back.
-Jewish Breslauers and their Objects” on May 29, 2024 at the OP ENHEIM Cultural Center in Wrocław.
-This is the first initiative of this type in Poland based on private collections of Jewish families from Breslau and has been created in cooperation with those very families.
-What can we learn about family life, community life and city life at that time?
-What was Jewish urban life like – private, religious, cultural and professional?
+The temporary exhibition “Putting Things Back.
+Jewish Breslauers and their Objects” was on a display from May till September 2024 at the OP ENHEIM Cultural Center in Wrocław.
+It was the first initiative of this type in Poland based on private collections of Jewish families from Breslau and has been created in cooperation with those very families.
+During these four months 2.300 visitors from 27 countries could learn about family life, 18th, 19th and 20th century Jewish urban life including aspects of private, religious, cultural and professional life.

-The exhibition will answer these and other questions by presenting almost a hundred objects, photographs and documents lent to us mainly by twelve former Breslauer families, friends of the Urban Memory Foundation, currently living in Belgium, the Netherlands, Israel, Germany, Sweden, Great Britain and the United States.
-The strength and cultural value of the presented objects lies in their connection with individual, personal stories, embedded in the history and topography of the city.
-The exhibition will cover the period from the 18th century to the present day and will be available in Polish, English and German.
+The exhibition featured almost one hundred objects, photographs and documents lent to us mainly by twelve former Breslauer families, friends of the Urban Memory Foundation, currently living in Belgium, the Netherlands, Israel, Germany, Sweden, Great Britain and the United States.
+The strength and cultural value of the presented objects were in their connection with individual, personal stories, embedded in the history and topography of the city.
+The exhibition coved the period from the 18th century to the present day and was be available in Polish, English and German.

-The exhibition will be accompanied by an artistic project and a program of events including meetings with the descendants of some of those Breslau Jewish families.
-The artistic project by visual artist Anna Schapiro will appear both in the tenement house itself, the former home of Jewish family Oppenheim, where the OP ENHEIM is currently located, and in the city space.
+The exhibition was be accompanied by an artistic project and a program of events including meetings with the descendants of some of Breslau Jewish families.
+The artistic project by visual artist Anna Schapiro appeared in the tenement house itself, the former home of Jewish family Oppenheim, where the OP ENHEIM is currently located.

 Curators of the exhibition: Dr. Małgorzata Stolarska-Fronia and Dr. Maciej Gugała

-Key consultants and experts: Dr. Felicitas Heimann-Jelinek, prof. Marcin Wodziński, Dr. Aleksandra Janus, Dr. Juliet D. Golden, Dr. Tamar Cohn Gazit, Stephen Falk, Donald Falk, and Daniel Ljunggren.
+Key consultants and experts: Dr. Felicitas Heimann-Jelinek, Prof. Marcin Wodziński, Dr. Aleksandra Janus, Dr. Juliet D. Golden, Dr. Tamar Cohn Gazit, Stephen Falk, Donald Falk, Daniel Ljunggren and Prof. Tim Buchen

 Project management: Agnieszka Jabłońska (UMF) with the support of Karolina Jara (OP ENHEIM & German-Polish Foundation for the Protection of Cultural Monuments) and Tomasz Woydyłło (UMF)